VIS-ETH/hackathon-portal/README.md

 4. Create an `.env` file from the example (`cp .env.example .env`), and update the values as needed.

-5. (Optional) If you want restore from a PostgreSQL dump, delete all files in the `db/init` folder, and copy your dump file there. **Make sure to revert these changes after the next step and do not commit the dump file to git.**
+5. (Optional) If you have access to migrations that restore a dump, place them in the `db/migrations` folder.
+   Subsequently, run `make prisma-dev` or `make prisma-reset`.

 6. Start the dev stack with `docker compose --profile dev up -d`.
 This will create a local PostgreSQL and MinIO instance.
 To operate on the entire stack, use e.g. `docker compose --profile "*" up/down/...`.